ChHarding/TouchTerrain_for_CAGEO/ReadMe.md

 and used to create a relief on the bottom.
 Low values (black pixels, 0) create a high relief (with a large gap from the buildplate), white pixels (255) make no relief.
 The highest relief is scaled to be 80% of the base thickness.
 Note that this relief may adversely affect  bed adhesion and will certainly make the first few layers considerably slower to print!

 * `only`: default: null .
 If given a list [x,y] will only process that tile index ([1,1] is upper left tile).
-This will enable users to d/l otherwise unreasonably large models by processing one of its tiles at a time (thus staying under the server limit).
+This will enable users to d/l otherwise unreasonably large models by processing only one of its tiles at a time (thus staying under the server limit).

     _Example_: only:[1,1] (JSON) or only = [1,1] (python) will d/l only the tile with index 1,1
 Once this tile was downloaded, using only with [1,2], but otherwise repeating the request, will d/l tile 1,2
     Although each tile will be in a new zip, unzipping them and putting all tiles in a common folder will